 Alternatively, they can take the top card of the Discard pile and hang it on their line.

 Once 3 items of the same colour, or 5 of different colors, are put on the line they are dry.
 The game ends if the Wet Washing pile is exhausted and there are 3 cards or less in the Discard pile.

 Points are scored according to the items in each player’s pile of Dry Laundry.
 The player with the most points wins!

-For parents who have not constructed a Print-and-Play before, I have included a helpful video (a shoutout to Martin!) to demonstrate how that can be done.
+For parents who have not constructed print and play card games (or print and play games in general) before, I have included a helpful video (a shoutout to Martin!) to demonstrate how that can be done.
 It is pretty simple and definitely a fun activity that you can do with your kids.
 It teaches them useful craft work and creates better family bonds at a combined cost of less than a movie night at a theatre if you consider everything (i.e glue spray, stock paper etc) that you have to purchase to construct the game.